Clicking the Inventory section will show you all of the items that have been added into your database so far (public on Amazon or not).

 Also in this tab, you can click a link to view the product page on Amazon and also filter competition results by condition.
 A timestamp is vvisible so you can see when the data was last retrieved from Amazon.
 Buy Box Detection is indicated with the gold star (new) or the silver star (used).
-You can see this in the competition tab in both the Inventory and Listings views.

 Buy Box + Lowest Prices